 We are warmed by the value our communities see in connecting on the land.
 We know our programs fill quickly.

 We have continued offering priority to currently enrolled families resulting in very limited spaces being available for open registration.
 Open registration is by a lottery approach.
 The next registration opening will be end of July for Fall programs.
 If you would like to put your name down for the lottery you can do so here.

 Occasionally spaces become available in our community groups through the year.
 In these cases, we do contact families who applied to the lottery, as well as those who have expressed interest.
 If you would like to be considered, should a space be available during the year please email email@example.com

 Interested in volunteering?

-Are you an explorer, educator or an artist?
-We’ve been waiting for you to help us discover the wonders of our site!
-Are you a cartographer, a local historian, a budding naturalist?
 Do you want to support children as they discover the magic of the forest?
+We welcome volunteers to join us regularly or occasionally.
 We need your help to chart our paths, record our adventures, and unlock the secrets of the rocks and trees and the creatures who live among them.
 We’d love to hear from you: firstname.lastname@example.org